Bastian Family Charitable Foundation

 - Jordan Education Foundation: $19,000 (2023) - education support

-- Utah Food Bank: In-kind donations of processed meat from agricultural center livestock program
+- Utah Food Bank: In-kind donations of processed meat from agricultural centre livestock programme

 Priority Areas

-Agricultural Education: The foundation's primary mission centers on educating an increasingly urban population about contemporary agriculture through:
+Agricultural Education: The foundation's primary mission centres on educating an increasingly urban population about contemporary agriculture through:

 - STEM education focused on farming and natural resources